 A charter may be terminated immediately if the Board sets forth in writing the particular facts and circumstances indicating that an immediate and serious danger to the health, safety, or welfare of the charter school's students exists.
 The Board's determination is subject to the procedures set forth in F.S.
 1002.33 (8)(b) and(c), except that the hearing may take place after the charter has been terminated.
 The Board shall notify in writing the charter school's governing board, the charter school principal, and FLDOE if a charter is terminated immediately.
 The Board shall clearly identify the specific issues that resulted in the immediate termination and provide evidence of prior notification of issues resulting in the immediate termination when appropriate.
 Upon receiving written notice from the Board, the charter school's governing board has ten calendar days to request a hearing.
 A requested hearing must be expedited and the final order must be issued within 60 days after the date of request.
-The Board shall assume operation of the charter school throughout the pendency of the hearing unless the continued operation of the students.
+The Board shall assume operation of the charter school throughout the pendency of the hearing unless the continued operation of the charter school would materially threaten the health, safety, or welfare of the students.